sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 - The distinct "contexts" for scripts in an extension determine what your code can do and data it can access.
 - This separation provides security, but increases complexity.
-- Let's add files to project and manifest using the three most common.
+- Let's add the content and background files to the project and manifest.

 </div>
 <div class="col">